Volunteer Society Nepal has a variety of health placements to ensure that your medical expertise reach the neediest people

 1. Pre-medic placements

 These placements are available for those who have a desire to work in the medical profession, but are not yet qualified or studying medicine.
 As a volunteer on this placement you will be given the opportunity to observe doctors in clinics and run your own health awareness programs in schools, women’s groups, orphanages and other community organisations.
 These awareness groups may provide local communities with sanitation knowledge and first aid training.

 2. Medical student placements

 If you are in the process of becoming a medical professional then this is the placement that will best suit you.
 Volunteers on this program will have the opportunity to carry out basic health checks in health clinics, observe Nepali doctors in hospitals and practice in your elected field.
 For most of this placement you will shadow Nepali doctors, who will have good spoken English.
 On this placement you may also get the chance to run/take part in VSN’s own health camp, which moves between needy communities offering basic health care.
-If you come in a group of 4 or more medical students then you may have the opportunity to run the health camp yourselves.

 3. Medical professionals’ placements